Coping through Christmas ~ The Death of A Love One ~ Dealing with Grief and Loss

 Christmas is a time of giving and sharing with others.
 Christmas can also be a pretty stressful and difficult time.

-Whatever the cause, grief can bring up difficult emotions, thoughts and experiences from the past.
+Whatever the cause, death can bring up difficult emotions, thoughts and experiences from the past.

 And with these memories there are always tears.

-No two people grieve the same, because grieving is a personal journey.
+No two people grieve the same, accepting the loss is a personal journey.
 How the journey is handled, how one copes with the grief and loss of a beloved family member or friend, cannot be clearly defined, but there are ways to learn about coping with grief.

 I have found that there is no right way to handle the holiday season.
 Some may wish to follow the family traditions, while others may choose to change the normal holiday routine.